How to pause pipelines for manual approval

 Once you have tagged your pipelines you can create one or more access rules that restrict approval to specific teams within your organization.

-Keeping the Shared Volume after an Approval
+Keeping the Shared Volume after approval

 If you want to keep any temporary files that were there before the approval, you need to enable the respective policy in your pipeline settings.